 Manage instance groups

-Describes how to manage active PostgreSQL instances and groups.
+This section describes how to manage active PostgreSQL instances and instance groups.

-When the instance group status is Storage-Full (a state where Log or Data disk usage for instances in the PostgreSQL instance group is 85% or higher, or available capacity is 30 GB or less) or the instance status is Storage-Error (a state where an instance's Log or Data disk usage is 95% or higher, or available capacity remains at 10 GB or less for more than 5 minutes), only volume expansion can be performed to ensure service stability.
+If the instance group status is Storage-Full (Log or Data disk usage of an instance in the PostgreSQL instance group is 85% or higher, or available capacity is 30 GB or less), or the instance status is Storage-Error (Log or Data disk usage is 95% or higher, or available capacity remains 10 GB or less for more than 5 minutes), only volume expansion can be performed to ensure service stability.

 You can view a list of currently running PostgreSQL instance groups.